FRC7153/2023-Charged-Up/RaspberryPi/README.md

 <br>
 \*\*\*\*_1 = cone, 0 = cube.
 If no target, is cached._

+#### Control (Class 2)
+Messages sent by the RoboRio to send commands to the RaspberryPi.

+**Indexes:**
+- 0: Run CameraServer (http)
+- 1: Pause processing
+- 2: Resume processing
+- 3: Reboot Pi
+- 4: Shutdown Pi

 ## Pipeline
 The pipeline was created in Grip, then exported to Python and uploaded to the Pi with some modifications made.
 We had two pipelines, [cone.grip](RaspberryPi/GRIP/cone.grip) and [cube.grip](RaspberryPi/GRIP/cube.grip).
 The HSL values of these pipelines were changed later to add support for tuning.
 Now, they are loaded in from a JSON file.